 - The techniques listed below are applicable regardless of the SQL engine or data format.

-The access path of columns that are used in Filter, Join and Group By clauses has a substantial effect on the run time of a query.
-The best practice is to partition data on these columns which will help the SQL engine parallelize execution of the query.
+The access path of columns that are used in Filter, Join, and Group By clauses has a substantial effect on the run time of a query.
+The best practice is to partition data on these columns which will help the SQL engine parallelize the execution of the query.

-However there are situations when it is not possible to partition on these columns.
-For example, consider the store_sales table in TPCDS.
-The first step is to partition on ss_sold_date_sk since it is used in filter and join clauses.
+However, there are situations when it is not possible to partition these columns.
+For example, consider the store_sales table in TPC-DS.
+The first step is to partition on ss_sold_date_sk since it is used in the filter and join clauses.
 The next step is to focus ss_item_sk since it is used in join clauses.
-However it is not possible to partition on ss_item_sk since it has too many unique values.
+However, it is not possible to partition on ss_item_sk since it has too many unique values.

 These techniques are not new and have been known for a long time in the database world.
 Two factors make it hard to use these techniques in the Hadoop ecosystem.

-First of all, a survey of the popular open source (Presto, Apache Hive, and Spark SQL) and commercial analytic databases (Amazon RedShift, HP Vertica, EMC Greenplum) showed that none of them supported materialized views.
+First of all, a survey of the popular open-source (Presto, Apache Hive, and Spark SQL) and commercial analytic databases (Amazon Redshift, HP Vertica, EMC Greenplum) showed that none of them supported materialized views.
 Therefore, the data team has to manually communicate the existence of the optimized copies of the data to the analysts.
-In large organizations, communication and documentation is too high an overhead to implement these techniques successfully.
+In large organizations, communication and documentation are too high an overhead to implement these techniques successfully.

 Quark solves both the problems mentioned in the previous section.
 Data architects can define materialized views through DDL statements.
 Quark will reroute queries submitted by analysts to materialized views using a cost-based optimizer.
 In the future, materialized view definitions stored in Quark can be used to automate ETL for refreshing materialized views.